gui-rangel/fss16gui/code/1/README.md

 ### eg7

-eg7 runs j48 and jrip 5 times each.
+eg7 runs j48 and jrip 5 times each, randomizing the cross validation also 5 times.
+It also saves the output of the prediction into an _out_ file, and also saves the recall and precision values for both learners in fies called _out.pd_ and _out.pf_ respectively.

 ### eg8

-eg8 runs j48 and jrip 5 times each.
+eg8 does the same as eg7, but instead of saving the recall and precision information using _gawk_, it uses column names to make it more readable.

 ### eg9